palladiumkenya/C4C-Web/README.md

 This project is built using [Vue.js](https://vuejs.org/) and Node v14

 ## Prerequisites
-You will need [Node.js](https://nodejs.org) version 6.0 or greater installed on your system.
+You will need [Node.js](https://nodejs.org) version 14 installed on your system.

 ## Setup